Ritual Committee Review of Policies

 THE SOCIAL HALL AND KITCHEN

-Our kitchen is not kosher but it has been a trayf-free zone.
-Therefore, we have the policy of having non-meat or vegetarian only potlucks (herring and lox are allowed-some might say encouraged) and while food catered for a B’nai Mitzvah kiddush lunch, a Seder, or other special event held in the Social Hall may include Kosher meat or other meat dishes prepared outside of the Tree of Life kitchen, our policy requires that no trayf will be served (forget the BLTs and pepperoni pizza) and we prefer that non-trayf meat and milk not be mixed.
+Our kitchen is a trayf-free dairy zone.
+Therefore, we have the policy of having non-meat or vegetarian only potlucks (herring and lox are allowed-some might say encouraged) and while food catered for a B’nai Mitzvah kiddush lunch, a Seder, or other special event held in the Social Hall may include Kosher meat or other meat dishes prepared outside of the Tree of Life kitchen, our policy requires that no trayf be served (forget the BLTs and pepperoni pizza) and that non-trayf meat and milk not be mixed.
 Also, Tree of Life kitchen dishes and utensils may not be used for special events that include meat.

 The Chevra Kadisha, Sacred Fellowship, or Sacred Society is an organization traditionally composed of volunteers.
 It is also known as Holy Society, Hevrat Chesed VeEmet–Kindness and Truth Society, Hevra Gomelei Hasadim–Performers of Kindness Society, or Hevra Rodfei Zedek–Pursuers of Justice Society.